The practical guide to starting an esthetics business

 You will learn tricks and tools and get other resources to help you start your esthetics or spa business from scratch or move from a current spa or salon job and transition to working for yourself.
 You will also get access to a FREE business plan template.

 Why do you want to leave your job now?

 Remember when you went to beauty or spa school?
 Your teachers and peers filled your head with all the fantastic things you could do when you launched your career.
 But after working in your new spa job, you discovered many things that no one ever told you about.

 Wages can be terrible, cattiness among employees can drive you nuts, and you have no control over your schedule.
 If you want to be in control of every single aspect of your job, then continue reading this post.

 What to do if you are quitting a job

-If you are working at another spa or salon you will need to be careful about how and when you decide to give notice to your employer.
+If you are working at another spa or salon, you must be careful about how and when you decide to give notice to your employer.
 You should keep quiet about your plans to start your own business.

-Your current employers might not want to keep you around if they find out that you are planning to leave.
+Your current employers might not want to keep you around if they find out you plan to leave.
 Read through this blog post to learn what you should have in place before you quit.

 How to start a spa or salon solo business if you are a new graduate

-If you are in the middle of your beauty school training, you’ll find this blog post helpful.
-It will give you an extensive list of what you need to do before starting your business.
+You’ll find this blog post helpful if you are in the middle of your beauty school training.
+It will give you an extensive list of what you must do before starting your business.